emmettbutler/emmettbutler/writing/user-guide.md

 * Balancing self-teaching with an understanding of what they can learn from others
 * Trusting me to accept them as they are

-### I think people I manage are doing a bad job if they are:
+### I think people I work with are doing a bad job if they are:

 * Doing work that I can’t easily learn about asynchronously
 * Making the same mistake multiple times